utr1903/newrelic-kubernetes-infra/README.md

 `target_names` which you want them to get notified when an issue occurs regarding the namespaces you have particularly defined.

+### REMARK

+Currently (23.12.2022), there is a bug on the New Relic Terraform provider side which causes the following error:
+`An error occurred resolving this field: SERVER_ERROR`

+If you randomly face this error, you can run the Terraform deployment again.
+It will deploy all of the resources eventually.
+The necessary update will be done for this repository after the provider has fixed the bug.

 ### Maintainers
 - [Ugur Turkarslan](https://github.com/utr1903)